Magnus Carlsen: 2014

-On 8 May, Carlsen played an exhibition game at Oslo City against the people of Norway, assisted by a grandmaster panel consisting of Simen Agdestein, Jon Ludvig Hammer, and Leif Erlend Johannessen.
-Each of the panel members proposed a move and the public could then vote over the proposed moves.
-Each panel member was allowed three chances to let chess engine Houdini propose a move during the game.
-Norway's moves were executed by Oddvar Brå who was disguised in a red spandex suit for the occasion.
+On 8 May, Carlsen played an exhibition game at Oslo City against the people of Norway, assisted by a grandmaster panel consisting of Simen Agdestein, Jon Ludvig Hammer, and Leif Erlend Johannessen, each of whom was allowed three chances to consult a chess engine during the game.
 The game was drawn when Carlsen forced a perpetual check.

-From 2–13 June, Carlsen played in the second edition of Norway Chess, a ten-man round robin.
-He placed second with 5½/9, ½ a point behind the winner Karjakin.
-Other players in the event were Aronian, Caruana, Topalov, Svidler, Kramnik, Grischuk, Giri and Agdestein.
+From 2–13 June, Carlsen played in Norway Chess 2014, a ten-player round robin.
+He placed second with 5½/9 (+2−0=7), ½ a point behind the winner Karjakin.

-Carlsen won the FIDE World Rapid Championship, which was held in Dubai from 16 to 19 June.
-He went on to claim the World Blitz Championship two days later, becoming the first player to simultaneously hold the title in all three FIDE rated time controls.
+Carlsen won the World Rapid Championship 2014, which was held in Dubai from 16 to 19 June.
+He went on to claim the World Blitz Championship two days later, becoming the first player to simultaneously hold the title in all three FIDE rated time controls, known as the "triple crown".

 Carlsen played nine games for Norway in the 41st Chess Olympiad, scoring five wins, two draws, and two losses (against Arkadij Naiditsch and Ivan Šarić).